A SIMPLE ACT OF KINDNESS

 open, the entire room turned around to see who the

-intruder was.
 Instantly a huge collective gasp of

 horror filled the room.

-Standing before them was none
+Standing before these

 other than the Creature from the Black

-room.
+Lagoon.
 Seeing the

-disgust on their faces, I stopped dead
+sheer disgust on their faces, I stopped dead

 in my tracks.
 Whoa, Nelly!
+I was definitely

-The angry expressions
+The contempt and angry expressions

 on their faces said it all.
 Only one other time had I